 The Microlaser Peel Procedure

 The patient arrives 1 hour before the procedure and may be given some Valium prior to the procedure.
 With the lighter levels of microlaser peel, valium is unnecessary

 Local anaesthetic will be injected to block the nerves

 A topical anaesthetic will be applied for 1 hour prior to the procedure with glad wrap.

-The patient’s face will be cleaned twice with medical grade acetone.
+The patient’s face will be cleaned twice

 The Erbium laser will be used on the face with 1 or multiple pulses to pass over the face.

 An ointment will be applied to the face eg Vaseline